James Gunn's 'Supergirl: Woman of Tomorrow' promises a 'much more hardcore' version of Kal-El's cousin

 James Gunn has unveiled the new slate of upcoming DCU projects.
 Among them is the officially titled movie Supergirl: Woman of Tomorrow.

-Gunn’s announcement arrived Tuesday morning following enormous anticipation regarding what his and Peter Safran’s take on the comic universe’s cinematic future would look like following their takeover as co-CEOs of DC Studios.
+Gunn’s announcement arrived Tuesday morning following an enormous amount of anticipation for what his and Peter Safron’s take on the comic book’s cinematic future would look like.
 According to Gunn, Supergirl: Woman of Tomorrow will vastly differ from the Supergirl DC fans are used to seeing on the screen.
 He has described Kal-El’s cousin as “much more hardcore.”

 “We will see the difference between Superman, who was sent to Earth and raised by loving parents from the time he was an infant, versus Supergirl, raised on a rock, a chip off of Krypton, and who watched everyone around her die and be killed in terrible ways for the first 14 years of her life and then come to Earth.
 She is much more hardcore and not the Supergirl we’re used to.”